championuz/calculatorapp/Readme.md

 # Calculator App in React Native

 This is a simple calculator app built in React Native that allows users to perform basic arithmetic calculations.
-The app includes buttons for digits (0-9), decimal point (.), and the four basic arithmetic operations: addition (+), subtraction (-), multiplication (*), and division (/).
+The app includes buttons for digits (0-9), decimal point (.), and just two basic arithmetic operations: addition (+) and subtraction (-).

 ## Getting Started